youkaithegreat/ConwayGameOfLife/README.md

 It follows three simple rules through the generations

 1. Any live cell with two or three live neighbours survives the round
-2. ANy dead cell with three live neighbors becomes a live cell
+2. Any dead cell with three live neighbors becomes a live cell
 3. All other live cells die in the next generation.
 Similarily, all other dead cells stay dead.

 The function that is in this can take and process a grid of cells and produce the next results.
 Run continuously it can iterate through all forms within the initial grid size.